HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     An *example* should **not** be provided when:

-    - A field imports a core or module schema, *e.g.* `donor_organism.medical_history`, because the fields in the imported schema will have their own example valid values.
+    - A field references a core or module schema, *e.g.* `donor_organism.medical_history`, because the fields in the imported schema will have their own example valid values.
-    - A field uses an ontology, *e.g.* `genus_species`, because the fields in the imported ontology schema will have their own example valid values.
+    - A field references an ontology schema, *e.g.* `genus_species`, because the fields in the imported ontology schema will have their own example valid values.
     - An example for a field could bias data contributors, *e.g.* providing an example ID for a biomaterial in the `biomaterial_id` field.

+    In general, fields should include two examples to highlight the range of possible valid values.
+In some cases, however, including two examples does not provide more clarity than including one example.
+For instance, the `cell_line.catalog_url` field takes a string value representing the "supplier catalogue URL for the cell line".
+Including one example catalog URL for this field is sufficient to demonstrate what a valid value looks like, and including a second example would likely not improve clarity in this case.

     **Special case: Ontology examples**